Polymer/polymer/README.md

 * Property metadata (`properties`) and multi-property/wildcard observers (`observers`) should be put on the class as a static in a property called `config`
 * Element's `is` property should be defined as a static on the class
 * Implement a static `template` getter to provide a template to stamp inside the element.
 By default the first `<template>` found in a `<dom-module>` with an `id` matching the element's `is` property is used.
 * `listeners` and `hostAttributes` have been removed from element metadata; they can be installed how and when needed but for convenience `ensureAttribute` is available.
-The ability to reference other elements in the listeners object has been removed (e.g. `'foo.tap': 'myHandler'`)

 Note that `Polymer.Element` provides a cleaner base class void of a lot of sugared utility API that present on elements defined with `Polymer()`, such as `fire`, `transform`, etc.  With web platform surface area becoming far more stable across browsers, we intend to hew towards sugaring less and embracing the raw platform API more.
 So when using `Polymer.Element`, instead of using the legacy `this.fire('some-event')` API, simply use the equivalent platform API's such as `this.dispatchEvent(new CustomEvent('some-event'), {bubbles: true})`.  #usetheplatorm